lesmana/gpl-summary-for-readmes/README.md

     < It is licensed under the GNU GPL version 3 or later.
     ---
     > It is licensed under the GNU AGPL version 3 or later.
-    6c6,7
-    < If you share this program you must do so under the same license.
-    ---
+    6a7
-    > If you share this program or use this program as a web service
+    > or use this program (modified or not) as a web service 10c11
-    > you must do so under the same license.
-    8c9
     < For details see https://www.gnu.org/licenses/gpl-3.0.html
     ---
     > For details see https://www.gnu.org/licenses/agpl-3.0.html